allpix-squared/allpix-squared/tools/mesh_converter/README.md

 ### Simple Closest-Neighbor Search

-In this mode, selected by setting the parameter `interpolate = false`, no interpolation of field values is performed, but for every output mesh point, the values from the closest neighbor of the input mesh is taken.
-In most cases this approach should produce reasonably precise results with a granularity similar to the respective adaptive mesh granularity in the respective region.
+In this mode, selected by setting the parameter `interpolate = false`, no interpolation of field values is performed, but for every output mesh point, the values from the closest neighbor of the input mesh are taken.
+In most cases this approach should produces reasonably precise results with a granularity similar to the respective adaptive mesh granularity in the respective region.
 The tool uses the Octree `findNeighbor` algorithm \[[@octree]\] to find the closest neighbor to the query point.

 ### Barycentric Interpolation Method